shahv1057/blog/src/pages/random_forest.md

 The algorithim only correctly identified 65% of rushing plays, by far the lowest percentage.
 There must be room for improvement.

 One such idea that could lead to improvement would be to add additional features to better classify incorporate game weather.
 Perhaps, teams tend to run more when it is windy out, or run more when its raining and the ball is too slick to throw.

+#### Address collinearity

+Collinearity occurs when some of the independent features in a model are highly correlated.
+This can potentially be limiting my model, as highly correlated variables may get in the way of each other in the process of identifying

+The variables, 'wp','score_differential', and 'game seconds remaining' may be collinear as wp is heavily dependent on a combination of score differential and game time left.

 #### Better fine-tune parameters